עברית | English |

 Representatives of Chai visited the wounded soldiers of Operation Molten Lead.Amongst the injured wad a brother of a student in the Chai School.
 All of the children and staff are praying for his speedy recovery.
 Please join us in praying for Ben the son of Katie Shifra.

 The girls of Or Chaya put on a special evening dedicated to the children of Ashkelon and Sderot.
-Among the honored guests were Mr. Amram Ben-David, Ashkelon city councilman on left, and Rabbi Pezim, Chabad sheliach to Sderot second from right
+Among the honored guests were Mr. Amram Ben-David, Ashkelon city councilman on left, and Rabbi Pezim, second from right

 South African Jews Support Ashkelon's Children